-Students will also conduct two 8-week lab rotations from among the Duke-NUS Signature Research Programs.
+Students will also conduct three 6-week lab rotations from among the Duke-NUS Signature Research Programs.
 Mentors for the rotations must be regular ranked faculty and be on the approved mentor list.
 These rotations are structured to provide students with first hand exposure to the labs where they may choose to conduct their PhD research.
 At the end of the rotations, students will be asked to commit to a thesis mentor and a specialty discipline.

 During the second semester, students may continue with coursework and/or begin primary research.
 Specifics will be dependent on the specialty areas students choose to pursue.

 Year 2 – developing a thesis and qualifying exam